pranabsarkar/Conll_task/README.md

     maximum length of a sentence to pass a fixed-length vector to our model.
 There are sentences with different lengths, thus we can’t just pass the vectors of different lengths to our model.
-As we know the max length of the sentence, thus we have to pad all the sentences according to the max length of the sentences.
+As we know the max length of the sentence, so we have to pad all the sentences according to the max length of the sentences.
 After encoding and padding the sentences using the **utils.py** file we have to save those processed lists of X_train, X_test, X_valid,